 For more severely crooked teeth, orthodontics may be the appropriate solution to correct your smile.
 But if your teeth are only slightly crooked, yellowed or stained, chipped, or misshapen, and you want to improve your smile, there are several cosmetic dentistry procedures that will give you the smile you have always wanted.

 To give yourself a complete smile makeover, consider the different types of teeth veneers.
 A veneer is a thin, tooth-colored material that is placed on the outer surface to hide any minor imperfections to the front teeth.
 Veneers can improve the look of your smile and protect your teeth from bacteria getting in minor cracks or chips without using a crown.

-Before you can improve your teeth's appearance, there are different types of veneers to consider, such as the material used, durability, and price.
-How much do full mouth veneers cost per tooth?
+If you're not ready to schedule a consultation and want to learn more, see full article, or chat with a cosmetic dentist to explore options.
+There are different types of veneers to consider, such as the material used, durability, and price.
+How much do full-mouth veneers cost per tooth?
 You can weigh the price difference between the various types, as well as the cost of full mouth veneers to the cost of veneers per tooth.
 Learn more below.

 For the most natural-looking veneers, porcelain mimics the look of real teeth while actually being made out of a stronger material.
 Porcelain veneers also last the longest when compared to other kinds of veneers.
 With durability coupled with good oral hygiene, porcelain veneers can last for as long as 20 years.
 By removing a thin layer of enamel from the front of the teeth, the dentist will bond a porcelain overlay to the front surface, making a permanent, custom-shaped, natural-looking smile.
 Porcelain has a translucent quality similar to a tooth’s enamel, so the overall effect of porcelain veneers looks dazzling yet natural.